emoreno-hub/Inventory_Monitoring/README.md

 # Inventory Monitoring at Distribution Centers
-In this project we use a Convolutional Neural Network that relies on a pre-trained ResNet50 model to count the number of objects in each bin containing varying quantities of products.
-These bins are commonly used within distribution centers to carry product throughout the operation.
-The goal with ensuring accurate counting of items in bins is to improve inventory management.
-Regardless of a company’s supply chain being large or small, inventory management is vital to a company’s health because it balances supply with demand by ensuring that product is available at the right time by tracking product up and down the supply chain.
-Too much stock costs money and reduces cash flow and too little stock could lead to unfilled customer orders and lost sales.
+# Inventory Monitoring at Distribution Centers

+Efficient inventory management is crucial for optimizing supply chain operations, whether for small businesses or large-scale enterprises.
+This project leverages **Convolutional Neural Networks (CNNs)**, specifically a **pre-trained ResNet50 model**, to automate the counting of objects in distribution center bins.
+These bins, which carry products throughout warehouse operations, require accurate inventory tracking to ensure seamless supply chain management.

+Maintaining precise inventory levels is essential for balancing **supply and demand**.
+Overstocking ties up capital and increases storage costs, while understocking risks unfulfilled customer orders and lost revenue.
+By integrating **artificial intelligence (AI) into inventory monitoring**, this project aims to enhance accuracy, reduce manual labor, and improve overall efficiency in warehouse management.

 ## Project Set Up and Installation